George Thorogood and the Destroyers (album)

 George Thorogood and the Destroyers is the self-titled debut studio album by American blues rock band George Thorogood and the Destroyers.
 It was released in 1977 by the label Rounder Records.
 Consisting mostly of covers of blues hits, it includes a medley of John Lee Hooker's "House Rent Boogie" and "One Bourbon, One Scotch, One Beer", the latter a song written by Rudy Toombs for Amos Milburn, and later covered by Hooker.

 In 2015 Rounder Records released a new remix of the original album under the name George Thorogood and the Delaware Destroyers.

 Background

 George Thorogood formed the Delaware Destroyers in 1973, together with high school friend and drummer Jeff Simon.
 The band went through several lineup changes, before eventually settling on Thorogood and Ron "Roadblock" Smith on guitars, Simon on drums, and Billy Blough on bass.
 In July 1975, the band was discovered by John Forward, and he helped them secure a recording contract with Rounder Records.
 Recording of the album began shortly after.

+Recording of the album took place at the Dimension Sound Studios in Boston.
+The cost for recording the album was just $5,000.